shivangi71/Ashaa/README.md

  it uses real-time sensor data and voice recognition to detect distress automatically.

- Whether it’s a high-frequency scream or a specific shake pattern, Ashaa ensures help is notified instantly.
+ Whether it’s a high-frequency scream or a specific shake pattern, Ashaa app ensures help is notified instantly.

 **Key Features:**